Nitryna/mini_projekt/README.md

 ## Project Overview

 Welcome to my analise of data "Terrorist attacks".
-My analyse was created for terrorist attacks in Europe and constist five of diffrent comaprisons for such topics as:
+My analyse was created for terrorist attacks in Europe and constists of five diffrent comaprisons for such topics as:

 - the amount of attacks in Western and Eastern Europe
 - types of weapons which are the most popular